C0okieLLD/C0okieLLD/readme.md

-14 Year-old Developer who aims to Learn C.
+14 Year-old Developer, i create discord bots, PM if you want to collab or want me to make one for your discord server. !

 ### Languages i know
 [![My Skills](https://skillicons.dev/icons?i=discord,html)]()